Chen Zhao Sen's Tai Chi Training School

 Chen Zhao Sen correcting my posture

-My main interest was in exploring the health properties of the Chen Family Tai Chi Nei Gong, which Chen Wang Ting had learnt from the Taoists and upon arrival, when I realised this was being offered, I was keen to try it out.
+My main interest in 2008 was in exploring the health properties of the Chen Family Tai Chi Nei Gong, which Chen Wang Ting learnt from the Taoists.
+Martial Nei Gong simply builds on this foundation and so it's key to Chen family internal practice, especially in Chen Zhao Sen's line.

-Over the three weeks my body shape changed and muscle started to appear around my abdomen and waist for first time in my life and this has continued to develop as I practice further.
-My energy levels improved through the year afterwards and I now hope to develop the practice further so that it can function naturally within the Tai Chi form itself.
+Over the three weeks my body shape changed and muscle started to appear around my abdomen and waist for first time in my life and this continued to develop as I practiced further.
+My energy levels improved throughout the year afterwards.

 Intermediate Tai Chi Training - Lao Jia Yi Lu with some Internal Movement